VMBlakelock/bouquetblooms/README.md

 To create a full stack website that allows users to purchase a product or service.

-Technologies to be used in the project are HTML/CSS/Javascript/Python/Django.
+Technologies to be used in the project are HTML/CSS/Javascript/Python3 and Django - v3.1.4.

 ### Purpose